The building blocks of IoT

 a MCU has a CPU inside joint to a volatile memory (RAM), a non-volatile memory (NVM) which usually is a Flash Memory and some peripherals.

-- A CPU usually has a clock frequency which is in the order of Giga-Hertz and is interfaced to external RAM which is in the order of Giga-Bytes and external SSD or HDD in the order of hundreds of Giga-Bytes.
-In some cases, it also integrates a GPU (Graphic Processing Unit) or dedicated computational units, maybe it could integrate the RAM controller, but nothing else.
+- A CPU usually has a clock frequency in the order of Giga-Hertz, is interfaced to an external RAM of Giga-Bytes and external SSD or HDD of hundreds of Giga-Bytes.
+In some cases, it also integrates a GPU (Graphic Processing Unit) or dedicated computational units.
+Sometimes it integrates a RAM controller, but nothing else.
 Controllers like SATA, Ethernet usually are external to the chip.

-- A MCU instead has clock frequency which is in the order of dozens or hundreds of Mega-Hertz, embeds a RAM which rarely reaches 100 kB and a NVM which rarely reaches 1 MB.
-It often integrates peripheral and interfaces and in case of high-end MCU often integrates also the Ethernet controller.
+- A MCU instead has clock frequency in the order of dozens or hundreds of Mega-Hertz, embeds a RAM which rarely reaches 100 kB and a NVM which rarely reaches 1 MB.
+It embeds peripherals and interfaces and in case of high-end MCU often integrates also the Ethernet controller.

 a MCU usually does not exhibit extreme performances in term of computational power or RAM/storage capability.
 On the other hand, a CPU has a larger power consumption and is hard to be enclosed in small sized PCBs.

 The ARM Cortex architecture

 If this is not the first time you are reading about embedded systems, you have for sure heard about ARM or ARM Cortex.
 There is often a little bit of confusion about this point so we are going to spent few words about that.